Batman vs. Superman: Everything We Know

-The film is currently in aggressive pre-production, with primary filming scheduled to begin in early 2014 in Detroit, Michigan.
+The film is currently in aggressive pre-production, with primary filming scheduled to begin in the early second quarter of 2014.
 However, some second-unit filming has already commenced, including at a football game between rival college teams from Metropolis and Gotham, as well as locations in Illinois which have doubled as the Kent farm.
 There have certainly been, at the very least, costume tests shot as Kevin Smith has seen a photo of Ben Affleck in a Batman costume, which he describes as something "you have not seen...in a movie before."
 Here's hoping that means it has some blue and grey...and maybe a yellow oval.

 Amy Adams, Laurence Fishburne, and Diane Lane will also reprise their Man of Steel roles.
 Batman vs. Superman is produced by Charles Roven and Deborah Snyder.
 It seems likely that Hans Zimmer will return as composer, given his history with both characters, although he did express that he "might not feel right" returning to score Batman again, so this one may be a "wait and see" situation.
 However, Zack Snyder recently said that they'd want Mr. Zimmer back "as long as he'll have us" but seemed to confirm that Zimmer wouldn't reuse any previous Batman themes, in order to distinguish this version of the character from Christopher Nolan's Dark Knight films, which Zimmer also scored.